- Written by Dr.Mehmet Demircioglu

 This kind of shedding is usually related to the hair cycle.
 It is not proof that the body rejected the transplant.
 After a strong physical stress, some hairs can enter the resting phase earlier than expected and shed later together.
 It can look dramatic, especially if the native hair around the transplanted area was already miniaturized.

 The transplanted hairs also go through a normal shedding phase after surgery.
-That normal transplant shedding can overlap with illness-related shedding, which may make the mirror look worse just when you expected progress.
+That normal transplant shedding can overlap with illness related shedding, which may make the mirror look worse just when you expected progress.

 I judge this by pattern.
 Sudden diffuse shedding across the scalp after a strong illness is different from poor growth only in the transplanted pattern.
-If shedding is diffuse, prolonged, or keeps recurring, I would review native hair strength, medication changes, iron or thyroid issues, and the illness timeline instead of judging only the transplant.
+If shedding is diffuse, prolonged, or keeps recurring, I review native hair strength, medication changes, iron or thyroid issues, and the illness timeline instead of judging only the transplant.
 The emotional stress around recovery can also increase worry, which is why I discuss stress after a hair transplant as a separate issue from actual graft survival.

 The safer practical distinction is to treat the symptom you actually have rather than taking a combined product automatically.
 A blocked nose, cough, body ache, or fever may need different advice, and combined cold tablets can hide aspirin, ibuprofen, decongestants, sedating ingredients, or duplicate paracetamol or acetaminophen.
+If a cold and flu product already contains paracetamol or acetaminophen, do not add another separate dose unless your doctor has told you to.

-Be especially careful with aspirin, ibuprofen, strong anti-inflammatory drugs, blood-thinning supplements, or products that contain several active ingredients in one tablet.
+Be especially careful with aspirin, ibuprofen, strong anti inflammatory drugs, blood thinning supplements, or products that contain several active ingredients in one tablet.
 The label may look like a simple cold remedy, but the contents may not be simple after surgery.

 If you need a clearer framework, compare your plan with the medication principles in painkillers after a hair transplant.
 The same logic applies when you feel sick.
 Treat the symptom, but do not create a bleeding, swelling, or interaction problem while trying to feel better quickly.